Move Mania

 "Move Mania" is a song by German production group Sash! featuring American singer Shannon.
 It was released on 2 November 1998 through Club Tools and the Mighty label as the third single from their second studio album, Life Goes On (1998).
 It was a hit in several European countries.

 Critical reception

 Jon O'Brien from AllMusic stated that "disco diva" Shannon "adds a touch of class" to the "uplifting" song.

 Chart performance

 "Move Mania" reached the top 10 in Finland, Italy, and the United Kingdom.
-In the latter country, the single peaked at number eight in its first week at the UK Singles Chart, on 22 November 1998.
-Additionally, it was a top-20 hit in Denmark and Ireland.
+In the UK, the single peaked at number eight in its first week at the UK Singles Chart, on 22 November 1998.
+It was a top-20 hit in Denmark and Ireland.
 On the Eurochart Hot 100, "Move Mania" peaked at number 23 in December 1998.

 Music video

 A music video was produced to promote the single, directed by Oliver Sommer.
-He also directed the videos for "Encore une fois", "Stay", "Ecuador" and "La Primavera".
+Filming took place in Manhattan in August 1998.
+Sommer also directed the videos for "Encore une fois", "Stay", "Ecuador" and "La Primavera".